-- Tiny biting mites that cause a BIG itch --

 Pyemotes mites are nearly microscopic so it is unlikely you'll see one and since their bite in painless you won't know anything is wrong until the rash and itching starts.

-If you could see one of the mites close-up it would look like the drawing to the left, from the 1967 CDC publication "Pictorial Keys To Arthropods, Reptiles, Birds And Mammals Of Public Health Significance".
+If you could see one of the mites close-up it would look like the drawing below, from the 1967 CDC publication "Pictorial Keys To Arthropods, Reptiles, Birds And Mammals Of Public Health Significance".
 Notice the slender body, pointed at both ends, wide separation between two pairs of front legs and two pairs of back legs, and numerous body hairs (setae).

-The bite symptoms are very similar to those caused by chigger mite bites, and the two conditions can be easily confused.
-Both mites are nearly microscopic and both cause similar inflamed, itchy rashes.
+The bite symptoms are very similar to those caused by chigger mites, and the two conditions can be easily confused.
+Both mites are nearly microscopic and both cause similar inflamed itchy rashes.

 How to search 'Bugs for more information